ccnmtl/digitaltibet/content/object/assembly_hall_exterior_upper_drotsang_monastery.md

 +++
 source_title = "Private Collection (Gray Tuttle)"
 notes = "This monastery should not be confused with the lower (original) Drotsang Monastery, just down the valley.
-For details on the history of these two monasteries, see Louis Schram's \"The Monguors of Kansu\"." material = "Cotton | Stone | Wood" object_use = "Religious" cultural_region = "Amdo"
+For details on the history of these two monasteries, see Louis Schram's 'The Monguors of Kansu'." material = "Cotton | Stone | Wood" object_use = "Religious" cultural_region = "Amdo"